 What can I do if I notice some of these signs?

-Although you might feel out of your depth, you can say and do things to support your friend.
+Although you might feel nervous, you can say and do things to support the person you're worried about.
 You don't need to be an expert to make a difference.